node-red/node-red-context-pouchdb/README.md

-# node-red-context-couchdb
+# node-red-context-pouchdb
-A Node-RED Context store plugin backed by CouchDB
+A Node-RED Context store plugin backed by PouchDB